VK/RcCat/wlan_repeater/README.md

 # RcCat WLAN relais

 In order to have the car telemetry data during test drives, I use a WLAN relay connected to the serial interface of the Arduino Mini Pro.
-The relais buffers up to 32Kb of the sensor output (a few seconds), which can be collected via WiFi.
+The relais buffers up to 32kB of the sensor output in a circular buffer (a few seconds), which can be collected via WiFi.

 Several WiFi enabled microcontrollers are possible, but I use a spare ESP8266 development board and directly wire it like:
 ![](../images/wlan_repeater_sketch.png)